5 Things You Can Do NOW to Address Feelings of Depression

 2. Practice Mindfulness and Journaling

-Mindfulness practices—such as guided breathing strategies and grounding techniques that focus on what we see, hear, touch, and smell—have been shown to reduce obsessive thinking and rumination—the repetitive cycling of unhealthy thoughts—and to help decrease feelings of depression.
+Grounding techniques that focus on what we see, feel, hear, smell, and taste—have been shown to help us stay in the present—and decrease feelings of depression.
+Try this:

 AI can guide these practices and make them accessible.
 What it can’t do is replace the emotional experience that occurs in the presence of another human being.